rodrigoalvesvieira/microtext.js/README.md

 # microtext.js

 A micro JavaScript utility for processing text.
-Currently with only 9 functions.

 NOTE: the purpose of this project is to provide simple and useful text processing functions to the web developer's toolset.
 Please read the [Contributions] section for more information about this.